 Confirm that the agile way of working is deeply rooted in the behaviors and mindsets of the individual teams.
 SAFe, with its program increments, might be a reasonable excuse for a team to fall back to a “short-period waterfall” approach instead of a true Kanban.
 It’s better to “live and breathe” Kanban for some time before introducing program increments and agile release trains.

 One great benefit of SAFe is its ability to blend different Agile methodologies within a unified team.
 SAFe allows you to implement the most beneficial Agile practices without limiting your ability to merge these teams later on.
-If you want to learn more about two of the most common Agile methodologies, have a look at our blog, Which Agile Methodology is Right for Me and My Team?
-Kanban vs. Scrum.
+If you want to learn more about two of the most common Agile methodologies, have a look at our blog.

 This can be one of the hardest steps for two key reasons, you need to objectively evaluate your teams, and you have to know the Agile methodologies being used inside and out.
 When you are evaluating your teams' use of Agile methodologies, you have to step back and be an outsider.
 If a team is not working in an Agile way, it can dramatically affect the benefits of implementing SAFe and, it would be best to postpone this process until the team is ready.